strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.6.2 =
+* Updated the .pmpro_checkout tr.odd td line in frontend.css to use rgba with alpha transparency to work a bit better on dark background themes.

 = 1.6.1 =
 * Added recurring billing support to Payflow integration.
 * Fixed bug where an order's code was shown instead of the subscription ID on the edit order page.